Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 From NAIA

-From Clark and other neighboring provinces
+From Clark and Other Neighboring Provinces

 By Car Booking App

-Unfortunately, Grab cars are rare in more rural areas.
-In addition, even though there are other ride-hailing apps in the country like Owto or MiCab, they are not as prominent as Grab.
+Unfortunately, Grab cars are not as readily available in more rural areas.
+While other ride-hailing apps such as InDrive, Owto, and MiCab exist, they are not as widely used as Grab.

-Getting Around Intramuros
+Getting Around Intramuros Old Town

 Pedicabs